 Pinnacle also boasts impressive rendering speeds and a large library of effects, plus good audio editing tools.
 Professional editors will be happy to find a range of pro features, like video masking, clip nesting, LUT presets, and batch processing.

 Fans of Corel will feel right at home with Pinnacle’s newly polished look and wide array of pro-level features.

-Filmora9 by Wondershare is a great tool for enthusiastic amateurs and those just starting out.
+Filmora9 by Wondershare is one of the best video editing software apps for enthusiastic amateurs and those just starting out.
 It has a simple, clean, and intuitive interface that’s easy to understand and navigate, and plenty of effects and filters that can be easily applied to footage (YouTubers rejoice).
 The royalty-free sound library, with effects and music, makes it easy to add emotion and flair.

 It lacks many of the pro features you’ll find in Final Cut Pro and Adobe Premiere Pro, like support for motion tracking, multicam, or VR, but then it’s not made for the same audience or level of knowledge.
 It also doesn’t carry a professional price tag.
 There’s a fully-featured free version (with watermark), and the full version costs just $59.99, with no watermark and full user support.